Accessibility links

 • Timeout: Temporarily ban the user and provide feedback so they can adjust their behavior.

-Manage comments via the public website
+Manage comments from the public site

 • Ban User: Ban the user from posting future comments.